Lilyy2565/hypixelautotip/README.md

 When you first join Hypixel just press `NumPad1` (rebindable in Minecraft's keybinds settings) and it will start autotipping players.
 You can then press `NumPad1` again and it will stop autotipping.

 ## Installation
-Avaliable at modrinth at: [https://modrinth.com/mod/hypixelautotip](https://modrinth.com/mod/hypixelautotip)
+- Avaliable at modrinth at: [https://modrinth.com/mod/hypixelautotip](https://modrinth.com/mod/hypixelautotip)
+- Development builds are available on [Github Actions](https://github.com/Lilyy2565/hypixelautotip/actions/workflows/gradle.yml).

 ## Dependencies
 - [fabric-api](https://modrinth.com/mod/fabric-api) (required)